AlvinWong13/redux-weekend-peer-review/README.md

     - [x] Reducers are using spread correctly (to keep old data, while adding new)
   - [x] Review Component shows at all times with current redux state
   - [x] React-Redux Working
-    - [ ] `connect`ing components correctly & dispatching Actions onClick
-    - [ ] `mapStateToProps` when data is needed from Redux for submission
   - [x] Axios POST request to add feedback